JohnnyXavier/johnnyxavier.github.io/pages/about.md

 Feel free to share, use and modify any or all pieces of code or procedures you find here.<br>
 Mind that no solution proposed here is a definite solution, or the best solution or sometimes even maybe a bad solution.<br>
-Use the site knowing that there is no guarantee that your neighbour's wig won't catch fire if you implement an algorithm from this site.<br>
+Use the site knowing that there is no guarantee that your neighbour's wig won't catch fire if you implement an algorithm from this site.
-(formalities link down below)

 As my knowledge, tools, frameworks, versions, etc, evolve, so will the solutions.